What to Wear to a Dental Assistant Job Interview

 Research local norms: Look at local dental associations, practice websites, and staff photos in the country where you’ll interview.
 If you’re participating in an interview while still abroad, ask if the practice has any uniform expectations, or whether a virtual interview should follow specific cultural conventions.

-Pack smart: If you’re traveling for interviews, choose versatile pieces that can be mixed and matched in neutral colors.
+Pack smart: If you’re travelling for interviews, choose versatile pieces that can be mixed and matched in neutral colours.
 A lightweight blazer, wrinkle-resistant blouse, and a pair of tailored trousers can translate across professional contexts and compress easily in luggage.
 Invest in a compact garment bag or use packing cubes to maintain crispness.

 Credential readiness: International interviews may require additional documentation such as translated diplomas, verification of licensure, or proof of language proficiency.
-Keep digital and printed copies organized and accessible.
+Keep digital and printed copies organised and accessible.

 Common Mistakes and How to Avoid Them

 Many candidates sabotage their own presentation through small, avoidable mistakes.
-Recognize and preempt these pitfalls.
+Recognise and pre-empt these pitfalls.

 Avoid these errors and you’ll present as prepared, practical, and professionally aware.